Isaac Juda Palache

 Isaac Juda Palache (Dutch: Izak van Juda Palache) (January 30, 1858 – December 2, 1926) (Hebrew calendar: 15 Siebat 5618–26 Kiesliw 5687) was grand rabbi of the Portuguese Sephardic community of Amsterdam from 1900 to 1926 and a member of the Pallache family.

 Background

 Palache was born in Amsterdam, Netherlands, on January 30, 1858 (15 Siebat 5618).
 Orphaned at age eight years old, he went to the Portuguese-Jewish Orphanage.
 He showed early interest in attending the Portuguese Sephardic Jewish seminary.
 There he studied under rabbis A. v.
 J. Vaz Dias, D. Lopes Cardozo, E. Beneditty, A.D.
 Delaville.
-Later, he studied under the grand rabbi of Loen.
+Later, he studied under the grand rabbi Abraham van Loen.
 He also studied mathematics.

 Career

 In 1884, age 24, Pallache was appointed aspiring rabbi and in 1885 rabbi to the Portuguese Sephardic Jewish congregation in Amsterdam.
-In 1888, when his teacher in Loen was appointed Chief Rabbi in Groningen, he followed him as rector of its Portuguese Jewish seminary "Ets Haïm."
-In 1990, he was appointed Chief Rabbi of the Portuguese Sephardic Jewish congregation of Amsterdam.
+In 1888, when his teacher Van Loen was appointed Chief Rabbi in Groningen, he followed him as rector of its Portuguese Jewish seminary "Ets Haïm."
+In 1890, he was appointed Chief Rabbi of the Portuguese Sephardic Jewish congregation of Amsterdam.